The CGA-IGC Education Committee is pleased to announce the 2021 webinar series about inherited GI cancers!

 The webinar is FREE to all CGA members.

-Once approved genetic counselors interested in obtaining NSGC CEU credits will be able to pay a one-time bundled fee of $25.00 for the entire series.
+Genetic counselors interested in obtaining NSGC CEU credits can pay a one-time bundled fee of $25.00 for the entire series.
 If you are not able to attend the live event, you can access the webinar online afterwards and still claim CEUs.

 If you aren’t already a CGA member or haven’t renewed your membership for 2021, you can join or renew while registering for the series.